tmpfs/prism/doc/components.md

 Built in `propTypes` are merged first so your `propTypes` will win if there is a property name collision however the behaviour is undefined so you should take care that your `propTypes` do not conflict.

-If you need it `Prism.propTypes` field exposes the system property types.
+If you need it the `Prism.propTypes` field exposes the system property types.

 ### Namespaces